 Don't let growing older get in the way

 Use our independent, objective, analysis, product evaluations, and explorations to make the challenges of growing older less challenging — for you, or for older adults you care about.
-Spend more time doing what you love to do, and less time searching for solutions and worrying.

 Medical Alert Systems: Help!

-We kept getting asked "which medical alert systems are best?"; and "how do I choose the right medical alert system for me?".
+We kept getting asked "which medical alert system is best?"; and "how do I choose the right medical alert system for me?".
 This independent, objective, hands-on research tries to answer those questions.
-If you are looking for medical alert systems, either for yourself or for an older adult such as a parent, this piece of research is for you.
+If you are looking for a medical alert system, either for yourself or for an older adult such as a parent, this piece of research is for you.

-The "Useful Apps Club"
+The "Useful Apps Club" for Older Adults

 Unlock the potential of your smartphone or tablet to improve your life.

-The Useful Apps Club is for older adults and Boomers who have a smartphone or tablet (or are thinking of getting one) and need help to turn it into a useful tool.
+The "Useful Apps Club" is for older adults and Boomers who have a smartphone or tablet (or are thinking of getting one) and need help to turn it into a useful tool.
 We are focused on finding Apps that can change your life, and teaching you how to use them.

 Examples: Explorations, Analysis, Expert Opinion